btoll/benjamintoll.com/content/post/studying_for_the_lpic1_102_part_one.md

 Many [programming languages have a `printf` function], or something similarly-named that operates like it, that formats and prints data.
 You will not be surprised that `bash` has a shell builtin called [`printf`] that allows for the same functionality.

-Here is an example from the `LPIC-` documentation:
+Here is an example from the `LPIC-1` documentation:

 ```
 $ OS=$(uname -o)